On Our Faculty

 Professor P. Ravendale

-Chair of Institutional Side-Eye
+Chair of Institutional Side-Eye, Department of Institutional Side-Eye.

 Appointed under the 1923 centennial expansion, Professor Ravendale is the University's foremost authority on the non-verbal register.
 She maintains office hours by standing near a window at predictable times, where prospective purchasers learn whether their intended degree has sufficient bite.
 Students who arrive prepared are given a look described in the departmental handbook as "warmly unconvinced."